 Sanitary Sewer System

-The municipal sanitary sewer system is a system of underground pipes that transport wastewater from the privately owned buildings to the Wastewater Treatment Plant.
+The municipal sanitary sewer system is a system of underground pipes that transport wastewater from the privately owned buildings to the Wastewater Treatment Centre (WWTC).
 Manholes are used at designated intervals in a sewer line as a means of access for inspection or cleaning.
+Sewage is treated at the WWTC and treated water is discharged in the bay.
+Disposing of certain items can upset the process of treating sewage.

 - Cooking oils, fats, grease, bacon drippings, butter